ministryofjustice/opg-lpa/service-front/content/guidance/People_Replacement attorneys.md

 Without replacements:

-* if you have only 1 attorney and that attorney can no longer act for you, your LPA will no longer work
+* if you have only one attorney and that attorney can no longer act for you, your LPA will no longer work
 * if you have attorneys who must make all or some decisions together ('jointly') and 1 attorney can no longer act, the rest will not be able to make those joint decisions

 If your LPA can't be used and you don't have mental capacity, someone you know will have to apply to the Court of Protection to get the power to act on your behalf – this can be expensive and take a long time.

 ## When a replacement attorney steps in
-A replacement attorney can only act if the original attorney they're replacing is permanently unable to make decisions for 1 of the reasons above.
+A replacement attorney can only act if the original attorney they're replacing is permanently unable to make decisions for one of the reasons above.

 A replacement attorney:

 * can't temporarily stand in for an attorney who is still able to act (for example, while the first attorney is on holiday)
 * can't replace a replacement attorney

-If your attorneys have to make all or some decisions jointly and 1 can no longer act, your replacement attorneys make those joint decisions instead.
+If your attorneys have to make all or some decisions jointly and one can no longer act, your replacement attorneys make those joint decisions instead.
 Both your remaining original attorneys and your replacements can make any decisions that don't have to be made jointly.

-Replacement attorneys usually step in as soon as 1 of your original attorneys stops acting for you.
-If you include more than 1 replacement attorney in your LPA, they all start at the same time, unless you've:
+Replacement attorneys usually step in as soon as one of your original attorneys stops acting for you.
+If you include more than one replacement attorney in your LPA, they all start at the same time, unless you've:

 1. Appointed your attorneys to act jointly and severally.
 2. Stated the order in which your original attorneys will be replaced.